Shoulder Pain in Senior Project Managers from Desk and Client Work

 • You want to explore non-surgical treatment options.

-Early intervention helps preserve hand function and prevent long-term deformity.
+Early intervention helps maintain joint health, reduce pain, and prevent long-term deterioration.

-8. Goals of Wrist and Hand Arthritis Treatment
+8. Goals of Arthritis Management for Frequent Travelers

 • Avoid or delay surgery when possible.